-- Regular permit fee increased by 10% - Introduced an administrative permit fee for temporary road closures.
-The \$500 fee is direct cost recovery for staff to draft, submit and process a Town Council Resolution to temporarily close a town street, along with staff costs to prepare and/or deliver traffic control signs for placement.
+- Fees were last amended in 2019. - Regular permit fee increased by 10% over the 2019 fee. - Introduced an administrative permit fee for temporary road closures.
+The \$500 fee is a direct cost recovery for staff to draft, submit, and process a Town Council resolution to temporarily close a Town street, along with staff costs to prepare and/or deliver traffic control signs for placement on the Town right of way.